 I am not sure about the cost of insurance.

-Please Obtain a copy of this year’s Health Insurance Brochure with contains the terms of coverage as well as insurance fees.
+Please Obtain a copy of this year’s Drew Brochure 2015-2016 with contains the terms of coverage as well as insurance fees.

 Are there any other requirements for registration at Drew University?